joshbackstein/SprinklerController-API/README.md

     * Replace single program
     * Replace array of steps in program
     * Replace single step
+    * Manual override
+      * Force zone on for duration
+      * Force zone on until turned off
+      * Reset configuration
 * Determine whether a request is JSON or raw.
   * *Instead of using a leading byte in the request, we might be better off using a header or URL prefix to determine which one should be used*
 * ~~Split source into multiple files~~